ssfinney/docs/requests.md

 #### Other File Methods

-There are a variety of other methods available on `UploadedFile` instances.
+There is a variety of other methods available on `UploadedFile` instances.
 Check out the [API documentation for the class](http://api.symfony.com/2.7/Symfony/Component/HttpFoundation/File/UploadedFile.html) for more information regarding these methods.